Singapore by MRT: The East-West Line, Tanjong Pagar to Pasir Ris

 Kallang

-The MRT peeks its head out into the open at Kallang, the first aboveground station on the eastern side of this line.
+The MRT pokes its head out into the open at Kallang, the first aboveground station on the eastern section of this line.
 At first, it looks like the station is a bit in the middle of nowhere, with nothing but wide fields and HDBs off in the distance.

 Wide-angle view of green open space and modern residential towers near Kallang MRT, Singapore, on an overcast afternoon